Practical guide for the participants of the first Gemini Autumn School on Quantum Computation

 The public transportation in Oslo is operated by Ruter and includes T-bane (subway), bus, tram, commuter train, and non-sightseeing boat lines.
 Ruter has its own mobile app Ruter, which can be used to buy tickets valid from 60 minutes to 1 year.
 Other than traveling from and to the airport, Zone 1 should be enough to get around.

-Like other Scandinavian countries, Norway has its own currency, Norwegian Krone.
-However, practically any business accepts credit cards, so usually you do not have to carry large amount of cash.
-ATMs are called minibanks.
+Norway has its own currency, Norwegian Krone.
+However, practically every business accepts credit cards, so usually you do not have to carry large amounts of cash, if any at all.
+ATMs are called minibank.